 Stripping the elements of a track

-The reason I have explored the following software is because we have recently been commissioned to create some mashups.
+The reason I have explored the following software is that we have recently been commissioned to create some mashups.
 A mashup is basically combining parts of two songs or more to create a new mix.

-To the best of my knowledge there are only two pieces of software capable of doing this, however, for the reasons mentioned earlier, the results are sketchy at best.
+To the best of my knowledge, there are only two pieces of software capable of doing this, however, for the reasons mentioned earlier, the results are sketchy at best.

 Hit n Mix

-From my experimentation, I found this software reasonably effective at allowing you to alter items such as pitch, but as a serious audio tool I am sorry to say the quality of the files is somewhat degraded.
+From my experimentation, I found this software reasonably effective at allowing you to alter items such as pitch, but as a serious audio tool, I am sorry to say the quality of the files is somewhat degraded.
 Also, from the point of view of stripping out vocals for use in a mashup the software does not do it well enough in my opinion.
 As soon as you remove a clip from the context of the original track it sounds terrible in most cases and is unusable.

 This too has a trial version which is fully functional for 30 days.
 I am glad of this as I soon worked out that it would not work for my mashup requirements.

 The paid version is about £299 and is a serious audio production tool, used to better effect as an audio processing tool for producers working with vocal and instrumental recordings.
-In the context of stripping tracks it suffered with similar issues to the Hit n Mix software in that changes were acceptable until individual parts were played on their own.
+In the context of stripping tracks, it suffered with similar issues to the Hit n Mix software in that changes were acceptable until individual parts were played on their own.

 While not suited for my needs, I feel that Melodyne would be a brilliant tool for manipulating tracks if you had the multi-layered versions, which brings us back to the original problem.

 I have and use several Izotope products including RX.
-I am not claiming that it can separate the instruments from stereo tracks, but it is quite effective at allowing you to visually edit the wave form using its spectrograph view.
+I am not claiming that it can separate the instruments from stereo tracks, but it is quite effective at allowing you to visually edit the waveform using its spectrograph view.
 This allows you to identify and remove certain elements of a sound.

 For example, it may be possible to see and delete a bass line.
 Although, where sounds overlap and cannot be isolated it is impossible to remove them.